Saw II: Casting

 Tobin Bell reprised his role as Jigsaw from the first film, despite not being contractually obligated to return.
 Bell found it fascinating to return, but played the role like any of his, feeling the need to understand the character's perspective in order to portray him effectively.
 Shawnee Smith similarly returned to play Amanda Young, later noting that she had not anticipated reprising the role, as she did not expect the first film to be successful.
 Smith received $150,000 for her performance, with an additional $100,000 bonus contingent on the film grossing over $50 million.
 Bousman served as a stand-in for the hooded figure who places a key behind the character Michael Marks' eye, a role that some viewers speculated was Dr. Lawrence Gordon (Cary Elwes) from the first film, though Bousman later stated that this was not his intention.

 Donnie Wahlberg was cast as Eric Matthews after expressing interest in both the character and the script.
 At sixteen years old, Erik Knudsen was cast as Eric's son, Daniel Matthews, in his first major feature film role.
 A fan of the first Saw film and the Scream franchise, Knudsen said he actively pursued the part.
 He would later star in Scream 4 (2011).

 Beverley Mitchell was cast as Laura Hunter despite her dislike for horror films and her inability to watch the first film full until trying for the fifth time.
 She accepted the role as a personal challenge, noting the physical demands of portraying a character who is being poisoned and frequently coughs.
 Lyriq Bent initially auditioned for the role of Xavier Chavez but was cast instead as Daniel Rigg.
 According to Bent, the change was made to avoid the stereotype of casting an African-American actor as a drug dealer.
+Then the role was given to Henry Rollins, who originally accepted, but backed out due to scheduling conflicts.
 The role of Xavier was ultimately given to Franky G, though Bent later remarked that casting a Puerto Rican actor in the part was also stereotypical.

 Bousman gave the actors freedom to change dialogue in the script.
 He said that 95% of the time, the actors went by the script, with about 5% being adlibs, which "made all of the difference in the world".
 Wahlberg was allowed to modify some pieces of dialogue, particularly in scenes between Eric Matthews and his son Daniel, as well as those with Jigsaw.
 For the former, he incorporated a line based on something he had personally said to his own son.
 For the latter, Wahlberg sought to emphasize Eric's desperation to sit with Jigsaw in order to save Daniel, which Bell supported.
 The two actors improvised several of their interactions on set, with Wahlberg often adding changes after the day's filming had concluded.